tcnguyen/ner_cnn_lstm_crf/NOTE.md

 - Finally we use a è `CRF` layer to compute the crf log likelihood (which is the negative of the loss).

+### Dropout:

+- We applied dropout on the outputs of the LTSM layers and after the word vectors (i.e glove embeddings + chars convnet = the input of the LSTM)
+- The paper mentioned that applying dropout on the input of the LSTM *seems* to have adverse effect (section 2.6.4) so we want to try both options.

 ## Preprocessing

 - From the train, valid and test data, we generate the list of unique words, tags and characters.